 Also known as short-term care, respite care gives caregivers and family members a break from their caregiving role while ensuring your patient is on track with the daily care routine.
 It can be arranged for just an afternoon or a few weeks.

-Depending on your loved one’s needs, respite services can be offered in a healthcare facility, at home, or even at an adult daycare center.
+Depending on your loved one’s needs, respite services can be offered in a healthcare facility, home, or even at an adult daycare center.

 Types of Respite Care